SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 ## 1. Introduction

 ### 1.1 Purpose
 The purpose of this document is to outline the requirements and expectations of stakeholders for the development of a content review summarizer software.
-It identifies the needs and objectives of the business, users, and regulatory bodies to ensure that the final product meets their requirements.
+It identifies the needs and objectives of the business, potential users, and regulatory bodies to ensure that the final product meets their requirements.

 ### 1.2 Scope
 The scope of this document includes the identification of stakeholders, their needs, and how these needs translate into specific requirements for the content review summarizer software.